 Collier County high school students in public, private or home schools are encouraged to apply to the the Student Photography Institute.
 The sessions are presented in partnership with Community School of Naples (CSN) and take place on the CSN campus.

 Wes Carson, M.F.A.

-Wes Carson is a fine art/documentary photographer and academic that lives and works in Miami, Florida.
+Wes Carson is a fine art/documentary photographer and lecturer with the City Colleges of Chicago.
 Carson has a Master of Fine Arts in Art from the University of Miami and is a former assistant to renowned photographer Irving Penn.
-His expertise includes analogue and digital photography, as well as historical processes.
+His expertise includes analog and digital photography, as well as historical processes.
 Carson’s work is an introspective visual journal that often observes contemporary society from an emotional distance.